curiosity-ai/hnsw-sharp/README.md

 But the API allows to inject any custom distance function tailored specifically for your needs.

 ## Contributing
 Your contributions and suggestions are very welcome!
 Please note that this project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 The contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE).
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.microsoft.com.

 ### How to contribute
 If you've found a bug or have a feature request then please open an issue with detailed description.